How Palliative Care Helps Men Live Longer

 As a result, they die deaths of despair.

 These result from suicide, drug overdose, or alcoholism.
 As a society, we stigmatize mental health issues.
-Cisgender men especially feel discouraged to discuss their emotions and seek therapy or counseling.
+Cisgender men especially feel discouraged from discussing their emotions and don’t seek therapy or counseling.

 Does palliative care mean death?
 No, but it’s hard to shake that notion from people raised to believe that it does.